microsoft/coyote/docs/_learn/programming-models/actors/synchronous-execution.md

 permalink: /learn/programming-models/actors/synchronous-execution
 ---

+## Obsolete

+**Note:** _these api's are now obsolete_ and it is recommended instead that you use the [Operation](/learn/programming-models/actors/tracking-operations) construct to track the asynchronous completion of operations across your actors.

 ## Synchronous execution of actors

 Coyote offers the following APIs (and overloads) for synchronous execution of actor creation and